 Women at the time were thought to be morally weaker.
 They were thought to have naturally ungovernable and lustful natures which were easily tempted into sin.
 The Salem Witch trials were really about the fear of women and their independence.
 What they were seeing was people acting differently once the settlement started to grow, particularly among women and girls.
 They started to behave in new and different ways that the church and staunch community found threatening.
 These women were not interested in living by the Puritan values, so it’s no surprise that there was an attack on the devil within.

-Others theorize that these trials were the result of a mass wave of hysteria in the wake of the recent smallpox epidemic.
-Others believed that the Rev. Samuel Parris represented the danger of religious power when wielded by a self-centered and deceptive individual.
-One cannot help but question the amount of responsibility that Parris, who began preaching about the work of the Devil in his parish, holds for the horrific events of 1692.
+Some theorize that these trials were the result of a mass wave of hysteria in the wake of the recent smallpox epidemic.
+Others believed that the deceptive nature of Rev. Samuel Parris epitomized how he ill-used his religious power.
+One cannot help but surmise how much responsibility Parris bears for the horrific events of 1692.

 Over 200 men, women and children were accused of witchcraft, but not all were arrested.
-Among those arrested though was 72 year old Martha Corey, a beloved wife and mother.
+Among those arrested though, was 72 years old Martha Corey, a beloved wife and mother.
 In the autumn of 1692, Martha along with a large group of other alleged witches, are put on trial.
 Martha denies any wrongdoing but is found guilty and sentenced to death by hanging.
-On September 22, 1692, Marth along with 18 others convicted of practicing witchcraft were executed by hanging, and one, Giles Corey, was pressed to death.
+On September 22, 1692, Marth along with the 18 others convicted of practicing witchcraft, were executed by hanging, and one, Giles Corey, was pressed to death.

 The chilling part of this horrific event is that everyone involved thought they were doing the right thing.
 The judges, the ministers and the community all thought they were doing the right thing.
 But 20 were put to death by the state because of those good intentions.